Mamoon794/employee-handbook/README.md

 - **Branch Naming:** Each feature or bug fix is implemented on a dedicated branch (e.g., `feature/Chat`, `fix/signup`).
 - **Pull Requests:** All changes are submitted via pull requests, using the `pull_request_template.md` to ensure clarity and accountability.
-- **Code Review:** Every PR is reviewed during our regular team meetings on Zoom/Discord, where all members are present and provide collective feedback before merging into `main`.
+- **Code Review:** Every PR is reviewed during our regular team meetings on Zoom/Discord, where all members are present and provide collective feedback before merging into `develop` and then `main`.
 - **Main Branch Stability:** The `main` branch always contains the latest stable, deployable version of the app.
 - **Continuous Integration:** Our app is deployed via Vercel whenever changes are pushed to the `main` branch, ensuring quick feedback and stable releases.